web-warrior/ResponsivePrototype-WeightLossCenterExample/README.md

 This may look simplistic but once you start coding and building out the responsive parts it quickly becomes a challenge.

-- Open the index.html file inside the main folder in a browser to see it's responsive behavior
+#- To view in a web browser download or clone this example and then open the index.html file inside the main folder in a browser

-- All the sliced images and the original mockup.jpg file is in the "i" sub folder
+#- All the sliced images and the original mockup.jpg file is in the "i" sub folder